zacharie410/Memory-Optimizer-Pro/README.md

 ## Contributing
 If you'd like to contribute to the project, feel free to submit a pull request or create an issue with your suggestions and feedback.

+### Future features
+Some features I would like in the future are a standby-list memory cleaner